-French may be a beautiful language, but French people are not afraid to get into an argument.
-They are actually rather quick to tell people off.
+French may be a beautiful language, but French people are not afraid to get into an argument and swear at someone.
+They are actually rather quick to get angry and tell people off, and so you shouldn’t be surprised that there are several ways to say “fuck you” in French.
 This is especially true in big cities and in road rage type incidents but really can occur anywhere.

 And if you happen to be at a football game, such as Paris Saint Germain vs Olympique de Marseille, then you should really just walk away, unless you want to set off a riot!
 The general rule is don’t say it in French if you wouldn’t say it to someone in English.